TPedron/design_patterns/README.md

 ### Example
 We have 2 types of beverages: Tea and Coffee.
 You can easily add ingredients that have different costs by wrapping it in AddOnDecorators such as Milk, Sugar and FlavorShot.

+## 2.2 Adapter Pattern

+### Description
+Makes 2 incompatable interfaces compatable by passing along requests.
+It does not have intelligent logic that converts data in preparation for making an adapted request.

+### Example
+A bit more of a skeleton example where we have an adapter that maps calls to its `request` method to it's target adaptee's `specific_request` method.

 # 3. Behavioral Patterns

 ## 3.1 Strategy Pattern